nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

 ## VSD, VSC, & VSTAT (elasticsearch ) HA/Cluster upgrade at a glance

 A sample workflow for 5.0.2 to 5.1.1 upgrade.
-For more detailed workflow refer [Sample HA Metro workflow for an upgrade]
+For more detailed workflow refer [Sample HA Metro workflow for an upgrade](#sample-ha-metro-workflow-for-an-upgrade)

-After all [Pre-Requisites] are met, run the following set of playbooks in the order specified to upgrade vsd,vsc,vstat deployed in HA/Cluster mode.
+After all [Prerequisites](#prerequisites) are met, run the following set of playbooks in the order specified to upgrade vsd,vsc,vstat deployed in HA/Cluster mode.
 1. ./metro-ansible vsp_preupgrade_health.yml -vvvv
 2. ./metro-ansible vsd_ha_upgrade_database_backup_and_decouple.yml -vvvv
 3. ./metro-ansible vsd_ha_upgrade_shutdown_1_and_2.yml -vvvv